-How to host a website in local IIS in windows 10
+How to deploy ASP.NET Web Application in IIS in windows Machine

-In this tutorial, we are going to learn how to host a website in local IIS in windows 10.
+In this tutorial, we are going to learn how to deploy ASP.NET web application in IIS on a Windows Machine.
 IIS or Internet Information Services are used to host ASP.Net Web applications to either show your development progress for a client or for a test run of your websites.
-If you are a freelancer and want to show your sites to your customer, IIS might be your best and easiest way.
+If you are a freelancer and want to show your sites to your customers, IIS might be your best and easiest way.

 Also visit : how to enable IIS How to enable Internet Information Services

-Before we start make sure that you have enable IIS on your Windows machine.
-If not, follow the step provided below.
+Before we start make sure that you have enabled IIS on your Windows machine.
+If not, follow the steps provided below.

 I. Enable IIS on Windows 10